vgaggia/Desert-Scripts/README.md

 ![VRChat SDK3 Compatible](https://img.shields.io/badge/VRChat%20SDK3-Compatible-brightgreen)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 SunCycle is a dynamic day/night cycle system for VRChat worlds, built with UdonSharp.
-It allows players to interact with a lever to control the time of day with a lever, as well as a being a decent time cycle script for a directional light.
+It allows players to interact with a lever to control the time of day with a lever, as well as being a decent time cycle script for a directional light.

 ![SunCycle Demo](Example.gif)